'A Christmas Carol': Creating Scrooge

 Download onsite education visit visual story for schools

 We can accommodate a maximum of 30 students per booking slot.
 We have the capacity to run two half day sessions onsite each day from 10:00 – 12:00 and 13:00-15:00.
 Please note that for the safety of your group we require a minimum adult-to-student ratio of 1:10 for each onsite booking.
-Online sessions can be booked at times to suit you subject to availability.

 Please be advised that full payment is required in order to confirm your booking.
 Amendments and cancellations must be made at least 21 days prior to your visit, after which no refund will be available.